Spiritual or Religious Counseling

 - Understanding how differences in spiritual views can create sources of misunderstanding or disagreement in friendships and relationships: When you and your partner, or you and your best friend, hold conflicting views about spiritual matters it can result in heated arguments that drive a wedge into your relationship.
 Spiritual counseling can help you articulate your hurt, understand the other person’s perspective, and reach a place of mutual appreciation for each person’s beliefs

-Ultimately, your decision to discuss Christianity or Spirituality during your counseling sessions should be a matter of your own choosing.
+Ultimately, your decision to discuss religion or spirituality during your counseling sessions should be a matter of your own choosing.
 However, for those who do decide, your therapist will provide you with a safe space to express your spiritual concerns and opinions without imposing their own spiritual viewpoints onto you.
 Your therapist may help you articulate your spiritual concerns or propose therapeutic interventions that are consistent with your belief system; or where you feel as though your life choices are incongruent with your spiritual beliefs, your therapist may help you harmonize the discrepancies.

 If you’re looking for someone who understands, you, your faith, and your problem—we believe that you’ve come to the right place!